Enter your ZIP to find local pros.

 What Is a Subfloor and Why Replace It?

-Subfloors are the layers between your finished flooring and the supporting beams of your home.
-For instance, if you remove the luxury vinyl plank flooring in your bedroom, you may find padding or underlayment, followed by a rough layer made of plywood — this layer is the subfloor.
-Builders typically use plywood, wooden planks, or other materials to construct subfloors, which act as a barrier between your feet and the ground below.
+Subfloors are the structural layer between your finished flooring and the support beams of your home.
+If you pulled up the luxury vinyl plank flooring in your bedroom, you’d find padding or underlayment first, then a rough layer of plywood beneath it — that’s the subfloor.
+It acts as the stable base everything above it depends on.

-Beneath the subfloor, you’ll find horizontal beams, known as joists, which are usually spaced about 16 inches apart.
-You can see these joists if you have a basement or crawl space.
+Beneath the subfloor sit horizontal beams called joists, typically spaced about 16 inches apart.
+If you have a basement or crawl space, you can see these joists from below.

 Image of subfloor down to studs